Best Toys & Enrichment for Sable Ferret

 Physical Exercise Recommendations for Sable Ferret

 Physical activity for Sable Ferret should reflect their very high exercise needs and Medium (1.5-4 lbs) build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Sable Ferret, effective exercise includes supervised play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue cues to watch: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Sable Ferret small animals with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Sable Ferret small animals need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Sable Ferret benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Sable Ferret